ssb22/adjuster/README.md

  : Cancels any earlier `--compress` option in Makefile variables etc

 `-D`, `--data-driven`
  : Generate a program that works by interpreting embedded data tables for comparisons, instead of writing these as code.
-This can take some load off the compiler (so try it if you get errors like clang's "section too large"), as well as compiling faster and reducing the resulting binary's RAM size (by 35-40% is typical), at the expense of a small reduction in execution speed.
+This can take load off the compiler (so try it if you get errors like clang's "section too large"), as well as compiling faster and reducing the resulting binary's RAM size (by 35-40% is typical), at the expense of a negligible reduction in execution speed.
+Deprecated: In future this option will be always on (as having it off is now more trouble than it's worth) so it will no longer be an 'option'.
 Javascript, Python and Dart output is always data-driven anyway.

 `--no-data-driven`
  : Cancels any earlier `--data-driven` option in Makefile variables etc